Particular/docs.particular.net/Content/NServiceBus/using-azure-servicebus-as-transport-in-nservicebus.md

 - `EnableBatchedOperations`: Specifies whether batching is enabled.
 Defaults to true.
 - `BatchSize`: The number of messages that the transport tries to pull at once from the queue.
 Defaults to 1000.
 - `MaxDeliveryCount`: Specifies the number of times a message can be delivered before being put on the dead letter queue.
 Defaults to 6 (so the NServiceBus first and second level retry mechanism gets preference).
 - `MaxSizeInMegabytes`: Specifies the size in MB.
 Defaults to 1024 (1GB).
-Allowed values are 1, 2, 3, 4, 5.
+Allowed values are 1024, 2048, 3072, 4096 5120.
-- `RequiresDuplicateDetection`: Specifies whether exactly one delivery is enabled.
-Defaults to false.
+- `RequiresDuplicateDetection`: Specifies whether exactly once delivery is enabled.
+Defaults to false, meaning that the same message can arrive multiple times.
 - `DuplicateDetectionHistoryTimeWindow`:  Specifies the amount of time in milliseconds that the queue should perform duplicate detection.
 Defaults to 60000 ms (1 minute).
 - `RequiresSession`: Specifies whether sessions are required.
 Defaults to false (NServiceBus makes no use of this feature).
 - `DefaultMessageTimeToLive`: Specifies the time that a message can stay in the queue without being delivered.
 Defaults to int64.MaxValue, which is roughly 10.000 days.